laurensdewaele/laurens.codes/content_draft/blog.md

 ### Implementing the requirements

-1. I should only worry about writing content
+#### I should only worry about writing content

 Everyone and everything is using Markdown to write their content at the moment, so I went with it.
 This means writing my content in `.md` files and then converting them to HTML.

 However, looking back on my decision, I'm not quite convinced.

 Pros of writing markdown:

 - I, as a frontend developer, do not have to concern myself with cumbersome HTML tags 😄.
 - Euh...

 Cons:

 - I have to write scripts to convert the .md files to .html.
 Conversion can do unwanted things.
 I do not know how the package ([showdown](https://github.com/showdownjs/showdown)) works.
 - I had to learn a syntax I wasn't completely familiar with.
 I referenced this [markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) constantly (How much traffic would this repo get? 🤔😃).

-2. Images need to be responsive
+#### Images need to be responsive

 This means creating 4 versions of each image.
 Mobile, mobile webP, desktop, desktop webP.
 After creation, optimize the images.

-3. Svg's need to be inlined
+#### Svgs need to be inlined

 This means you have no extra network request fetching the image.
 It's not the right technique if you use the same svg frequently.

-4. Make it a single page app
+#### Make it a single page app

 This means, when you're on the index page, and you click on a blogpost, you don't want to load another external recourse (blogpost.html), thus refreshing the page.
 Or the other way around (blogpost -> index).

 How I would do it:

-   - Replace all the anchor tags with functions
+- Replace all the anchor tags with functions with simple js.
-   - Create a blogposts.json that contains all the needed information to construct the heading and content of a blogpost
+- Create a blogposts.json that contains all the needed information to construct the heading and content of a blogpost.
 - Lazy load that file on the initial load.
 - When you click on a blogpost on the index.html page, delete all other blogposts with js, read the needed content from the blogposts.json file and inject it into the html.

 ### After the fact